-If you’re like many people then you made New Year’s resolutions and if you’re like most who did so then you’ll break your resolutions within a few days.
-According to one study, more than half the people who make resolutions are confident of achieving them, yet only about 10% do so.
+If you’re like many people then you’ll be making New Year’s resolutions and if you’re like most people you’ll break your resolutions within a week or two.
+According to one study, more than half the people who make resolutions are confident of achieving them, yet barely more than 10% do so.

-That’s amazing because most resolutions are good!
+That’s unfortunate because most resolutions are good!
 Here are a some of the most popular New Year’s resolutions:

 - Lose weight